-You love to get together with friends and family, but as you plan a party there’s a niggling worry -- the threat of one guest you definitely do not want on your list -- flu.
+You love to get together with friends and family, but as you plan a party there’s one guest you definitely do not want on your list - flu.

 We need to put it into context.
 If your community is in the middle of a flu outbreak, you should think carefully about mixing with crowds.
 In general, however, some planning and simple flu avoidance measures can help keep unwelcome germs from spoiling the party.